obonaventure/cnp3/book-2nd/exercises/ex-sharing.rst

       \draw[-] (R2) -- node [midway, below, align=center] { 100 Mbps} (D);

  a.
-In this network, hosts are attached via 1 Mbps links while a 250 Kbps link is used between the routers.
+In this network, a 250 Kbps link is used between the routers.
 The propagation delays in the network are negligible.
 Host `A` sends 1000 bits long segments so that it takes one msec to transmit one segment on the `A-R1` link.
 Neglecting the transmission delays for the acknowledgements, what is the minimum round-trip time measured on host `A` with such segments ?
  b.
 If host `A` uses a window of two segments and needs to transmit five segments of data.
 How long does the entire transfer lasts ?
  c.
 Same question as above, but now host `A` uses the simple DECBIT congestion control mechanism and a maximum window size of four segments.